 Best Value Snow Scooter – YUME X11 with damper – This best electric scooter in ice retails from only $1999 and gives you the most value for your cash.
 Going up to 47.5mph across bumpy rides, you best never let your arms slip from this!

-Best Budget Winter Scooter – EMOVE Cruiser – Retailing at only $1399, this is perhaps the best-waterproofed e-scooter for facing the stormy conditions that icebergs have to bring!
+Best Budget Winter Scooter – EMOVE Cruiser – Retailing from only $1499, this is perhaps the best-waterproofed e-scooter for facing the stormy conditions that icebergs have to bring!

 1) Dualtron Storm: The Best Premium Snow Scooter for Adults Overall